 An aperture is a device that controls the amount of light admitted.

 Bringing light to the eyepiece is a very important quality of a telescope, and light gathering ability is limited by the aperture or diameter of a telescope’s mirror or lenses.
-A telescope with a 70mm objective lens collects 100 times as much light as the human eye, and an 8-inch telescope boosts the eye’s light gathering ability by nearly 1000 times.
-Simply put, a larger telescope produces images which are brighter, bigger, and sharper.
+A telescope with a 70mm objective lens collects 100 times as much light as the human eye, and an 8-inch telescope boosts the eye’s light -gathering ability by nearly 1000 times.
+Simply put, a larger telescope produces images that are brighter, bigger, and sharper.

 A refractor telescope is a type of optical telescope that uses a lens as its objective to form an image (also referred to as a dioptric telescope).
-The refractor telescope with a lens in front and an eyepiece in the back was invented by Galileo 400 years ago.
+The refractor telescope with a lens in the front and an eyepiece in the back was invented by Galileo 400 years ago.
 Small refractors with objective lenses from 60mm to 90mm area unit popular starting observers as a result of they provide crisp, high distinction views of bright objects.
 A 70mm refractor on an Alt-Azimuth mount is a good first telescope for a student because it is inexpensive, easy to use, and offers pleasing detail on the Moon and planets.
 Larger refractors can be troubled by “chromatic aberration” also known as false color or blue fringing unless the objective lens is made of exotic and expensive ED or Fluorite glass.

 A reflector is an optical telescope consisting of a large concave mirror that produces an image that is magnified by the eyepiece.
-Reflector telescopes provides additional light gathering power per dollar than any other telescope style, but they require a little more patience to use because mirrors need to cool to the temperature of the night air before they manufacture their best pictures.
+Reflector telescopes provide additional light-gathering power per dollar than any other telescope style, but they require a little more patience to use because mirrors need to cool to the temperature of the night air before they manufacture their best pictures.
 The mirror may also need to be aligned or “collimated” sometimes.
 Dobsonian reflectors up to 8 or 10-inch aperture will be handled simply by one person and are massive enough to point out hundreds of galaxies and resolve globular clusters into thousands of individual stars.

 The compound or catadioptric telescopes are a modern invention.
 They use a combination of mirrors and lenses to “fold” a long optical path into a compact body.
 Catadioptric telescopes are well suited for use with high-tech computerized mounts.
 These computerized mounts help find thousands of stars, galaxies, and galactic nebula, but they need a power source, such as a rechargeable battery, because internal AA batteries only last a few hours.
 Computerized telescopes featuring 90mm to 8-inch Catadioptric designs are popular because they offer a terrific combination of power and portability.

 Most telescopes today come with 1 or 2 eyepieces in the 1.25-inch size.
-Changing the lense changes the magnification of the telescope as a result of the magnifying power is equal to the focal length of the telescope divided by the focal length of the lense.
+Changing the lens changes the magnification of the telescope as a result of the magnifying power is equal to the focal length of the telescope divided by the focal length of the lense.
 A telescope with a 900mm focal length and a 10mm eyepiece can magnify the picture by 90 times.
 (900mm/10mm = 90x magnification).
 Plossl eyepieces have become the most popular because they provide superb performance for a reasonable price.
 Avoid telescopes that use the older style 0.96″ size eyepieces because they often use H type or Huygenian eyepieces which are notorious for fuzzy images and a narrow field of view.

 Sometimes manufacturers will list a specification called “maximum useful magnification” which is usually about 50 times the telescope aperture in inches or 2 times the aperture in millimeters.
 A 70mm refractor will show good lunar detail up to 140x magnification; If you extend the magnification beyond 140x it may show an image that is larger but fuzzier.
 Watch out for small telescopes that claim 500x magnification, it may be impossible to see anything at that power.